Planting and moving

 General maintenance

-Check tree stakes and ties are secure and will withstand the winter weather; ensure that ties are not strangling trunks or branches - they may need loosening.
+Check tree stakes and ties are secure and will withstand the winter weather.
+Loosen any ties that are strangling trunks or branches.

 If there is snow in your area, then you may need to brush this off the branches of conifers.
 Heavy snowfall can splay branches and spoil the shape of the tree.

-Damage from bay suckers may still be evident, although the pests will have been and gone.
-However, it is a good idea to remove affected leaves if there are only a few, and to take note to look out for damage next spring (usually around May) - the problem should then be treated promptly.
+Damage from bay suckers may still be evident, although the insects will have been and gone.
+Remove affected leaves if there are only a few, and look out for damage next spring, usually around May, to remove affected leaves promptly.
+Add these to your council green waste collection.

-When pruning trees and shrubs, take the opportunity to examine branches for signs of disease.
-Small cankers, dieback, and rotten, hollow stumps at the centre of old shrub bases, are best removed early on, before they spread.
+When pruning trees and shrubs, check branches for signs of disease.
+Small cankers and areas of dieback are best removed before they spread.

 Fungi